Former Arkansas Gov. Asa Hutchinson ends his 2024 campaign after sixth-place finish in Iowa caucuses

 After Christie dropped out of the race days before Iowa’s caucuses, Hutchinson commended him for speaking “the hard truth” and “highlighting the risks of a Donald Trump presidency,” noting the high political price he paid.

-“As for me,” Hutchinson said in a statement, “I am competing for votes in the Iowa caucuses and I plan to beat expectations here.
+“As for me,” Hutchinson said in a statement before the caucuses, “I am competing for votes in the Iowa caucuses and I plan to beat expectations here.
 I remain the only candidate who has not promised a pardon to Donald Trump and my voice continues to be critical in this race.”

 Hutchinson joins Ramaswamy, Christie, Pence, Scott, North Dakota Gov. Doug Burgum, radio show host Larry Elder, businessman Perry Johnson, former Texas congressman Will Hurd and Miami Mayor Francis Suarez in suspending his bid for the GOP nomination.